cthoyt/cthoyt.github.io/_posts/2025-08-18-bioregistry-impact.md

 [German Network for Bioinformatics Infrastructure (deNBI)](https://www.denbi.de), which will include offering the Bioregistry as key bioinformatics infrastructure.
-Both applications require quantitative evidence of the usage and impact of the proposed resource.
-As a side note, these statistics are often called key performance indicators (KPI), because simple ideas need good three letter acronyms to be taken seriously.
+Both applications require quantitative evidence of the usage and impact of the proposed resource as part of their respective key performance indicators (KPIs).

 ## The Bioregistry by the Numbers